DOGATTACKerwfsdvckncbipdvcjvhb/FINAL-PROJECT/README.md

         import math
         import time
         import random

+These were used to make the code readable while it printed out the output, random was used to make random numbers and chances.
+While the math was used for rounding down and up.

 ## Configuration
 The program is not that configurable however you can still change the variables and if statements, you may have to delete some if statements because they may cause errors.